chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 the client_identity and server_identity alongside its local database of PAKE registration information to determine if the request corresponds to a legitimate client registration record.
-If one does not exist, the server simulates a PAKE response as described in {{simulation}}.
+If one does not exist, the server MAY simulate a PAKE response as described in {{simulation}}.
 Simulating a response prevents client enumeration attacks on the server's PAKE database; see {{security}}.